tubaplayerdis/Tubabot/README.md

 there were other bots made for beta, but I decided to scrap and instead just update Tubabot.

-follow license
+Follow license

 This is for everyone

-to wipe or restore from backup delete json.sqlite(keep all economy info)(generated on first startup)(to erase, and to restore add a json.sqilte to the folder that has info)
+To wipe or restore from backup delete json.sqlite(keep all economy info)(generated on first startup)(to erase, and to restore add a json.sqilte to the folder that has info),

+# Extra Info

+1 some files may be missing

+2 some commands may not be fully updated

+3 bot may not work from download.